signalshore/signalshore.github.io/content/2019-02-24-Sandakphu-Trek.md

 everyday, which is a welcome change from the normal stuff we are used to seeing everyday. :-P

->Lhotse, Everest, Makalu peaks on the right.
+>Lhotse, Everest, Makalu peaks from the right.
 >![Everest](/assets/images/2019-02-24/everest.png)